 - Improved water quality from increased nutrient scavenging and cycling leading to a reduction in sedimentation and agricultural chemical inputs. - Stormwater management leading to increased rainfall infiltration and decreased soil erosion and runoff. - Drought resilience from improved efficiency in soil moisture use and increased soil water holding capacity. - Increasing plant biomass and soil carbon storage leads to an improved means for carbon sequestration.

-It is noted that in 2021, through the Agriculture Cost Share Program (ACSP), the Division has assisted producers in implementing these beneficial climate conservation practices on 17,574 acres of cropland.
-ACSP agreements are currently in place to assist producers with 22,836 additional acres.
+It is noted that through the Agriculture Cost Share Program (ACSP), the Division has and continues to assist producers in implementing these beneficial climate conservation practices.